OVIN — Content Partnerships Program

 grant_single_labels|admissibility

-- Other accredited institutions creating micro-credentials or other courses
+- Alternatively, the applicant may be another accredited institution creating micro-credentials or other courses.

 grant_eligibility_criteria|who_can_apply